SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 So what is "waterfall"?

 In general, it's a process where, a desired change goes through a series of stages.
 Person A does Stage 1, then passes it to Person B to do Stage 2, and so on.
 The idea is that changes are done like a factory line.

+**In other words, "waterfall" is any process where there is a handoff.**

-You can find any number of resources describing it in detail, but I really only want to focus on one element for the time being:
+You can find any number of resources describing it in detail (for example, [this post](https://martinfowler.com/bliki/WaterfallProcess.html) by Agile manifesto co-author Martin Fowler), but I really only want to focus on one element for the time being:

 If, in a given process, the testing (or, more specifically, the verification) is done _after_ the development, then that process, by definition, is "waterfall".